orbkit/orbkit/doc/index.rst

 Contact
 -------

-The ORBKIT support team, Axel, Gunter, and Vincent, welcomes every new user and will be available to answer your questions.
+The ORBKIT support team, Axel, Gunter, Vincent, and Lukas, welcomes every new user and will be available to answer your questions.
 For any change requests, do not hesitate to contact the ORBKIT support team via